-If you’re looking into getting a loan, the terms ‘unsecured’ and ‘secured’ will inevitably crop up all over the place.
+If you’re looking into getting a loan, you will often hear the terms ‘unsecured’ and ‘secured’ being talked about.
+What are secured, vs. unsecured loans?
 This is because it is one of the most important ways to categorise different types of loans.
 But what is the difference between secured and unsecured loans?
 And what are the advantages of a secured loan vs the advantages of an unsecured loan?
 Read on to find out.

 You may assume that secured = safe, and unsecured = risky.
 It’s not necessarily the case, and definitely isn’t that simple.
 You certainly wouldn’t be alone in making that mistake.

 In a nutshell, the fundamental difference between a secured and unsecured loan is whether you have to back the credit with ‘collateral’.
-Collateral is when you put up money or an asset as a guarantee for your loan, which lenders can claim if you don’t pay back the money you owe.
+Collateral is money or an asset you offer as a guarantee against the amount you borrow.
+Lenders can claim this if you don’t pay back the money you owe.

 This is the basic concept, but there’s a little more to it than that.
 Keep reading to learn everything you need to know about secured and unsecured loans.